-Artists of the 17/18th century started to secularise traditional subject matters: science and intellectual exploration began to replace religion and dogma, which greatly shifted the course of the represented world and of intellectual understanding.
-Joseph Wright ‘of Derby’ was one of them.
+Artists of the turn of the 17th and 18th century started to secularise traditional subject matters: science and intellectual exploration began to replace religion and dogma, which greatly shifted the course of the represented world and of intellectual understanding.
+Joseph Wright ‘of Derby’ was one of them in the era of Enlightenment.

 Wright was the first artist to depict industry and the scientific experiments of the age: such a choice of subject matter was a radical departure from mythological or historical scenes popular in Baroque.
 His paintings also convey a sense of awe at man’s achievements, a feeling previously reserved only for religious iconography Here Wright shows a traveling experimenter at the home of a well-heeled family.
 He is drawing air out of a glass jar with a white cockatoo.
 He wears a red bathrobe and looks a little like a mad scientist, doesn’t he?